-The FHA 203k renovation loan program provides buyers or refinancing households the funds for both the purchase and renovation of a home packaged into one mortgage loan.
+The U.S Federal Housing Administration (FHA) 203k renovation loan program provides buyers or refinancing households the funds for both the purchase and renovation of a home packaged into one mortgage loan.
 Once the purchase of the home is closed, renovation funds are held in escrow to pay for pre-determined renovation work done by approved renovation contractors.

-HUD's 203(k) program can help you overcome this obstacle by enabling you to borrow funds for the purchase or refinance of a property PLUS the cost of making the repairs and improvements, all in one mortgage.
-The FHA-insured 203(k) loan is provided through approved lenders nationwide and is available to owners who will occupy the home themselves.
+The U.S Department of Housing and Urban Development’s (HUD) 203k program can help you overcome this obstacle by enabling you to borrow funds for the purchase or refinance of a property PLUS the cost of making the repairs and improvements, all in one mortgage.
+The FHA-insured 203k loan is provided through approved lenders nationwide and is available to owners who will occupy the home themselves.